Austria Travel Tips and Information

 Internet and Wi-Fi are easily accessible in most urban areas and are increasingly free in many public spaces.
 Most hotels and numerous cafes, bars, and restaurants provide free Wi-Fi

 Austria has a well-developed communications infrastructure.
-There are a number of mobile phone providers that offer national coverage.
+Several mobile phone providers offer national coverage.
 In populated urban areas, there is a good mobile signal, but in rural areas, the signal may fluctuate.

 Check data roaming charges for Austria with your service provider before leaving home as these can quickly become very expensive.